-The team's goal is to provide coordination and facilitation of care for your family's comfort and convenience.
-When a family comes to the Cleft and Craniofacial Team, they will see all the specialists they need to see - whether it's two or ten-in-one place, in one session.
+Accredited by the America Cleft Palate Craniofacial Association, the team's goal is to provide coordination and facilitation of care for your family's comfort and convenience.
+When a family comes to the Cleft and Craniofacial Team, they will see all the specialists they need to see whether it's two or ten, in one place, in one session.
 After the visit, our experts meet to create a personalized treatment plan to meet each patient's needs, from the moment of initial consultation through treatment and beyond.